ChristopherA/Research/ResearchNotes.md

 * Work on some UX & I&R issues for this as part of Joe's engagement model work.
 * The progress since #RWOT9 on social key recovery has been slow
-    * The existing SSS library should not do randomness.
-The overall architecture should support deterministic random source (such dice) to validate multiple implementations against each other.
-Randomness is offered to the shamir library by the calling code.
+    * The existing SSS library should not provide entropy.
+Entropy should be provided by the caller using a quality external source (such as dice).
     * We need to refactor the existing SSS library to support a simplified binary library.
     * So far this has been volunteers only, HTC hasn't funded (yet.)
     * Some want to move to Rust or a more secure language.